Everything is better with strawberry frosting, I have 4 great recipes to share with you and countless times to put the frosting on.

 - 1/2 cup cold butter

-- and use 3-4 tablespoon in this recipe.
+- and use 3-4 tablespoons in this recipe.

 - Create a double boiler, I use a stainless bowl over a saucepan with an inch and a half of boiling water.